 Trade accounts receivable are stated net of an allowance for credit losses.
 We estimate allowance for credit losses by evaluating specific accounts where information indicates our customers may have an inability to meet financial obligations, such as customer payment history, credit worthiness and receivable amounts outstanding for an extended period beyond contractual terms.
 We use assumptions and judgment, based on the best available facts and circumstances, to record an allowance to reduce the receivable to the amount expected to be collected.
-The allowance for doubtful accounts was \$15,989 24,895 and \$31,275 at June 30, 2023 September 30, 2023 and December 31, 2022, respectively.
-The Company recorded bad debt expense credit losses for the three and six nine months ended June 30, 2023 September 30, 2023 of \$7,714 9,996 and \$3,927 13,923, respectively, and for the three and six nine months ended June 30, 2022 September 30, 2022 of \$21,307 13,216 and \$29,580 42,795, respectively.
+The allowance for doubtful accounts was \$24,895 and \$31,275 at September 30, 2023 and December 31, 2022, respectively.
+The Company recorded credit losses for the three and nine months ended September 30, 2023 of \$9,996 and \$13,923, respectively, and for the three and nine months ended September 30, 2022 of \$13,216 and \$42,795, respectively.